David-Pellas/EMPUtils/README.md

 # EMPUtils

-**EMPUtils** is a free, open-source Chrome extension that blocks ads, neutralizes trackers, and gives you full visibility into who is watching you browse — all processed locally on your device.
+**EMPUtils** is a free, open-source Chrome extension that blocks ads, neutralizes trackers, and gives you full visibility into who is watching you browse, all processed locally on your device.

 ---